grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 1. Code in the `init` context prepares the script: loading files, importing modules, and defining functions.
 2. (Optional) The `setup` code runs,  setting up the test environment (optional) and generating data.
-3. VU code runs in the `default()` function, running for however long and as many times as the `options` define.
+3. VU code runs in the `default()` function, running for as long and as many times as the `options` define.
 4. (Optional) The `teardown` code runs, postprocessing data and closing the test environment.

 This order&mdash;set up, test, then tear down&mdash;follows the structure of many testing frameworks.